Freemius/IncludeWP/README.md

 ## Freemius

 IncludeWP is built and maintained with ❤ by [Freemius](https://freemius.com) -- [Analytics](https://freemius.com/wordpress/insights/), [Monetization](https://freemius.com/wordpress/checkout/) and [Marketing Automation](https://freemius.com/#automation) platform for WordPress theme & plugin developers.

+A big shout out to the CSO (Chief Scraper Officer) Luca Fracassi from [Addendion](https://addendio.com/) that built a custom API endpoint just for this project.

 ## License
 This project is licensed under the [MIT license](http://opensource.org/licenses/MIT).